markusmeingast/Pulse-Monitor/README.md

 * Running BFG on all csv / png and replacing non raw/sample files from backup
 * Seems to have worked!
 Repopulating with raw and sample data (UNTRACKED!)

+## 12.10.2019
+More measurement data.
+Total of 51 events recorded.
+Possibly enough for feasibiliuty check?

 ## Event list
+TO BE FIXED

 * Event @ 20191004-235443-0316
 * Event @ 20191005-003510-0408